 Sometimes it’s not about the strategic output of creating sustainable careers and employment.
 Sometimes our teams just like to help out – because it’s the right thing to do.
 To make this easier for our people and to show our support for these community initiatives we have launched a brand new Volunteering Programme.

-From August 2020 our people can apply for 500 fully paid days to spend working on projects close to their hearts in their local community.
+Our people can apply for fully paid days to spend working on projects close to their hearts in their local community.
 We expect that this programme will grow as time progresses and are looking forward to hearing all of the positive feedback, which we know will benefit them just as much as for the local project!

 An example of one of our community engagement projects is our work with The Riley Foundation

 DIY SOS – 2019 BBC Children In Need Big Build